What I dislike about Google Docs (and what I like about it)

 I use Google Docs every day at work to communicate with various groups of people.
 It’s a very effortless tool to start writing and share the output with whoever I want once I’m finished.
-But it definitely lacks a few critical features that hinder my productivity.

 What I like: Convenience and Collaboration